Q: AT WHAT POINT DURING MY COLLEGE CAREER SHOULD I DO AN INTERNSHIP/CO-OP?

 Q: I CAN'T GET COURSE CREDIT THROUGH MY MAJOR, WHAT SHOULD I DO?

-If course credit is not an option, the Career Services Center offers a non-credit, non-graded Co-op 200 course, which allows a student to maintain his/her full-time status while participating in a an internship, co-op, practicum or curricular practical training.
+If course credit is not an option, the Center for Career and Professional Development offers a non-credit, non-graded Co-op 200 course, which allows a student to maintain his/her full-time status while participating in a an internship, co-op, practicum or curricular practical training.
 While this section has been heavily focused on co-op/internships, practicums and curricular practical training (CPT for international students) are relevant work experiences as well.
-For CPT related work experience, it is important you meet with your academic advisor in International Student and Scholar Services in advance of coming by Career Services.
+For CPT related work experience, it is important you meet with your academic advisor in International Student and Scholar Services in advance of coming by the Center for Career and Professional Development.
 Additional information which includes ISSS' website is listed below.
 Co-op 200 is billed as a 1- hour (non-credit/non-graded) course.
 If you have questions about student billing or fees, please contact the Office of Billings and Receivables.
 Phone 270.745.6381 or 270.745.5370 or email: firstname.lastname@example.org.

 Q: I HAVE AN INTERNSHIP/CO-OP OFFER, WHAT DO I NEED TO DO?